DemoVersion/cf-llm-finetune/DATASET.md

 ## Dataset Generation
 We first get all the C++ ICPC solutions from the `open-r1/codeforces-submissions` dataset.
 We do that by filtering by "programmingLanguage" field.
 Then we sample 100 unique solutions per problem in this dataset to make the dataset smaller and more manageable.
 To do this efficiently, we create chunks of 500,000 solutions and then convert it to Pandas Dataframe then sample 100 unique solutions per problem from each chunk.
 Then at the end, we merge all the chunks together and sample 100 unique solutions per problem again.

-In the following cleaning step, we remove remove the solutions containing macros like `#define`, `#ifdef`, and `#ifndef` to ensure the that we don't get any macro-heavy solutions.
+In the following cleaning step, we remove the solutions containing macros like `#define`, `#ifdef`, and `#ifndef` to ensure the that we don't get any macro-heavy solutions.
 Because the macro-heavy solutions could lead to almost like a new programming language other than C++, we want to avoid them.
 We believe translating such solutions would require a preprocessor to handle the macros, which is not the goal of this project.

 Then we merge this dataset with the `open-r1/codeforces` dataset to get the problem statements and sample inputs, and keep only the one unique solution per problem.
 This ensures that we have only one solution per problem, and not a single problem with multiple solutions is leaked between the training and test datasets.
+We also remove the problems that have a code checker in order to simplify the dataset and avoid any complications that might arise from code checkers.

 This also balances the dataset, because most of the solutions are for the easier problems and we want to see how well the model can perform in all ranges of problems which is achievable by unique solutions per problem.